csc2430-master/Lab3-Starter/README.md

 2. **Change to storing in sorted order**

-To store in sorted order means making changes to _AddWordToDatabase_ and _FindWordInDatabase_.
+To store in sorted order means making changes to `AddWordToDatabase` and `FindWordInDatabase`.
 Both routines should be changed to use binary search.
-You should design a subfunction that performs binary search that is called by both functions.
+You should design a sub-function that performs binary search that is called by both functions.

 Make sure your binary search routine gives you this information:

 * whether it found the element.
-*	If it found it, it should also give you the index into the _Record_ array where it was found
+* If it found it, it should also give you the index into the `Record` array where it was found
-* If it didn’t find it, it should instead give you the index into the _Record_ array where it should be inserted
+* If it did not find it, it should instead give you the index into the `Record` array where it should be inserted

-For this binary search routine, make sure that any _struct_ or object parameters are passed by reference.
-If the _struct_ or object parameters are not modified, declare them _const_.
+For this binary search routine, make sure that any `struct` or object parameters are passed by reference.
+If the `struct` or object parameters are not modified, declare them `const`.

 Although there is a library routine you could call to perform binary search, in this lab to receive full points you are expected to implement it from scratch.

-Once you have the binary search function implemented, your new _FindWordInDatabase_ should become very simple.
+Once you have the binary search function implemented, your new `FindWordInDatabase` should become very simple.

-The function _AddWordToDatabase_ will take more work.
+The function `AddWordToDatabase` will take more work.
 This function first performs a binary search to find if word already appears in the array.
-If it is found, as before,  it increments the corresponding occurrence count by 1, adds the score to the score total, and returns true.
+If it is found, as before, it increments the corresponding occurrence count by 1, adds the score to the score total, and returns `true`.

 If it doesn’t find word in the words array, it will make sure that the number of elements stored hasn’t reach its maximum.
-If this is the case, it simply returns false to signal failure.
+If this is the case, it simply returns `false` to signal failure.

 Otherwise, if the index where binary search says you should insert the word is not at the end of the array, it will make room in the array by copying the elements occurring at or after that index one record further down the array.
 Make sure you your copy starts at the end of the array of records and works upward!
 Then it will insert word in its record with count 1 and score as specified by the parameter.
 Don’t forget to increase the count of elements in the array!
-You should return true to indicate success.
+You should return `true` to indicate success.

-3. **Full implementation of _AnalyzeReview_**
+3. **Full implementation of `AnalyzeReview`**

 Now it is time to extend the implementation of this function from the one done in Stage 1.

 Change the function so it break the _review_ text into “words.”
 It should look up each “word” in the database to get its average score, and then average the average scores.
-The good news is that the line break logic is the same as used in _BuildDatabase_, so there are not a lot of new algorithmic ideas here.
+The good news is that the line break logic is the same as used in `BuildDatabase`, so there are not a lot of new algorithmic ideas here.

 ## Testing